 Committed to organic agriculture, almost 100 small farms in Poland now host visitors that want to learn about rural Polish communities, support organic farming, and simply enjoy the outdoors.

 Camp, stay in simple lodgings, or join organized tours of the farms; your fees provide diversified income for the farmer and the means for them to pursue ecological farming.

 The European Center for Ecological Agriculture and Tourism (ECEAT) is the supporting organization and has been in operation since 1993, fighting to support the rights of local farmers, most of which are run by women.
-From ECEAT’s website you can order a catalogue that provides a description of each of the farms and its nearby towns and activities.
+From ECEAT’s website, you can order a catalog that provides a description of each of the farms and its nearby towns and activities.

 Imagine pursuing the mission statement of “promoting creative change in Russia’s ecology, environment, education, and youth welfare.”
 That’s exactly what the Ecologia Trust, a Scotland-based charity, has been doing since 1988.
 Among their many projects, Ecologia offers travel counseling services for independent travelers coming to Russia.

-Liza and Debs, who work with the trust, will arrange visas, homestays, reserve the trust’s apartment in St. Petersburg for you, and counsel on other Russian destinations.
+Liza and Rachel, who work with the trust, will arrange visas, homestays, and counsel on other Russian destinations.
 All fees help fund the trust’s work, some of which you can also partake in.